Frequently Asked Questions

 About The Nanchang Project

 • The Nanchang Project (NCPT) is a nonprofit organization founded in February 2018 by two adoptive mothers, Erin Valentino and Faith Winstead.
 Erin and Faith initially began our charity to help their children from Nanchang, Jiangxi, find their first families.
 Soon their assistance extended to all of Jiangxi province and later to the rest of China.
 Today, Nanchang Project is proud to serve international adoptees and birth families from all regions of China.
-We have assisted in nearly 50 reunions and provided free DNA kits to over 250 birth families.
+We have assisted in over 60 reunions and provided free DNA kits to 350+ birth families.

 As of 2024, we are the only search organization focused on reconnecting international Chinese adoptees with their birth families that is also co-led by both adoptees and adoptive parents.
 We are also on track to become the first of its kind to be entirely adoptee-led.
 You can view our active team here!